 It is important to understand the nature of your addiction before you begin the detox or recovery process.

 If you suspect you have a physical addiction, it would be wise to go to a professional detox center to make sure that you detox safely, with medical professionals monitoring you for withdrawal symptoms.
 If you have a psychological addiction, you should speak to an addiction therapist, who can help you work through your psychological addiction efficiently.

 Often, addicted people find that their addictions are of both a physical and psychological nature.
-This isn’t surprising when you consider the fact that your brain, and therefore its psychology, is a part of your physical body.
+Many often find that they are psychologically and physically addicted to alcohol.
+This combination of psychological and physical addition isn’t surprising when you consider the fact that your brain, and therefore its psychology, is a part of your physical body.
 The best treatment for this kind of addiction would likely be to both seek out a medical detox center, as well as speak to an addiction recovery therapist.

 To help you overcome all of your addiction needs, holistic drug rehabilitation programs offer a range of treatment modalities to address all aspects of your life – from your mental and emotional state to your physical and spiritual health.
 No matter which type of addiction you suffer from, holistic drug rehab is the best way to get on your path to recovery.